On the tradeoff between almost sure error tolerance and mean deviation frequency in martingale convergence: The tradeoff in almost sure martingale convergence theorems

 \subsection{\textbf{The tradeoff for martingale convergence by the {Azuma-Hoeffding} inequality}}

 \\

 The Azuma-Hoeffding inequality replaces the absolute summability of the square integrals of $dX_n$ by the much stronger condition of a.s.~summability of the squares of $dX_n$.
 As a consequence, we obtain exponential estimates.
+First, we consider the real-valued case, where Azuma-Hoeffding's inequality includes supermartingales.